For this exercise, please download and install this Duplicator archive package into a new empty database.

 - change the value of the THEME_LOCATION to the machine-readable name

-We should be left with something like this:
+We should be left with something like this.
+(It might be formatted slightly differently).

 Save your footer.php file and then go to any page in your site.

-You should now see the links to your social sites, in presumably unstyled text.
+Right at the bottom of the page, you should now see the links to your social sites, in a more-or-less unstyled list.

 In part two of this menu exploration, we will add font awesome and learn about the enqueuing functions that are fundamental to WordPress.